cms-opendata-workshop/workshop2021-lesson-cloud/_episodes/08-handson.md

 ---
-title: "Hands-on: Running and understanding simple Argo workflows"
+title: "Hands-on: Running and understanding Argo workflows"
 teaching: 0
-exercises: 0
+exercises: 40
 questions:
-- ""
+- "How are Argo workflows configured?"
+- "What are the main ingredients of an Argo yaml workflow file?"
 objectives:
-- ""
+- "Learn about the basic structure of Argo yaml workflow files"
+- "Learn how to put together differt steps in a workflow and make them run in series"
 keypoints:
-- ""
+- "With a simple but a tight yaml structure, a full-blown analysis can be performed using the Argo tool on a K8s cluster."
 ---

 ## Run a simple Argo workflow